 Joseph Nickisch, co-owner of Bamboi, demonstrates the strength of the paper.

-Image Raymond Rutting / de Volkskrant
+Image: Raymond Rutting / de Volkskrant

 Old trees

-Image Raymond Rutting / de Volkskrant
+Image: Raymond Rutting / de Volkskrant

 Ranglek came up with the idea to bring bamboo toilet paper to market.
-'I wanted to sell something that everyone uses.
-A friend's father had his own garbage bag business, and from there I thought through until I arrived at toilet paper.
-So I looked up: is toilet paper actually sustainable?
-It turned out absolutely not to be, because so many trees are cut down for it.
-Now I'm from Thailand, where bamboo is widely used, and I wondered: why don't we make toilet paper from bamboo?'
-The idea was then shelved.
-Because, as the founders say, 'who's going to start a toilet paper company as a young guy?'
+“I wanted to sell something that everyone uses.
+A friend’s father owned a garbage bag company, and from there my thoughts eventually led me to toilet paper.
+So I researched: is toilet paper actually sustainable?
+It turned out not to be, as so many trees are cut down.
+Now, since I come from Thailand, where bamboo is widely used, I wondered: why don’t we make toilet paper out of bamboo?”
+The idea then made it onto the drawing board.
+After all, as the founders say, “who would start a toilet paper company as a young guy?”

-Minor in entrepreneurship
+Minor in Entrepreneurship

-The most exciting moments for Bamboi are over.
-While the two complete their studies, they're more than full-time busy expanding their business.
-Within the startup world, they're a breath of fresh air among all the fast-paced tech entrepreneurs.
-They're winning prize after prize for their entrepreneurship.
-And the fact that they're not paying themselves yet?
-'That doesn't matter to us,' says Ranglek.
-'In a year we can probably pay ourselves a salary, but for now that's not so important.
-We both intend to roll out this company and tackle the paper industry, that's the vision.'
+The most exciting moments for Bamboi are behind them.
+While the two complete their studies, they are more than working full-time to expand their company.
+In the startup world, they are a breath of fresh air among all the fast-paced tech entrepreneurs.
+They keep winning award after award for their entrepreneurship.
+And that they haven’t yet paid themselves?
+“We don’t mind,” says Ranglek.
+“In a year, we’ll surely be able to pay ourselves a salary, but for now that’s not so important.
+We both intend to roll out this company and tackle the paper industry; that’s the vision.”
 Order our bamboo toilet paper.

 Company: BamboiLocation: Amsterdam